-On May 9, 2018, the Corporation entered into an agreement with its lenders to amend the Credit Facilities to exercise \$100.0 million of accordion capacity which increased its total facility capacity from \$275.0 million to \$375.0 million.
-The Credit Facilities consist of an operating facility of \$27.5 million and a syndicated facility of \$347.5 million.
-The Credit Facilities mature on June 1, 2020 and can be extended by one or more years at the Corporation's request and lenders' acceptance.
-The Corporation also may prepay principal without penalty.
+On April 30, 2019, the Corporation amended and extended its Credit Facilities while maintaining its total facility capacity at \$375.0 million.
+The facilities consist of an operating facility of \$40.0 million and a syndicated facility of \$335.0 million.
+The Corporation's Credit Facilities were extended by a term of two years and mature on June 1, 2022 and can be extended by one or more years at the Corporation's request and lenders' acceptance.
+The Corporation may also prepay principal without penalty.
 The interest rates are based on the parameters of certain bank covenants.
 For prime-based loans and U.S. base-rate loans, the rate ranges from prime or U.S. base rate plus 0.50 percent to prime plus 2.50 percent.
 For LIBOR-based loans and bankers' acceptance-based loans, the margin thereon ranges from 1.50 percent to 3.50 percent above the respective base rates.
-The remaining accordion feature of the syndicated facility was reduced to \$100.0 million, and is available to the Corporation during the term of the agreement.
-The Corporation incurs interest at the high end of the ranges outlined above if its net total debt-to-EBITDA ratio is above 4.0x.
-Additionally, in the event that the Corporation's net total debt-to-EBITDA ratio is above 5.0x, certain restrictions will apply including the following: (a) acquisitions will be subject to majority lender consent; (b) distributions will be restricted other than those relating to the Corporation's share unit plans, and no increase in the rate of dividends will be permitted; and (c) the Corporation will be prohibited from utilizing advances under the Credit Facilities to redeem or repay subordinated debt.
+The accordion feature of the syndicated facility remains at \$100.0 million, and is available to the Corporation during the term of the agreement.
+The Corporation incurs interest at the high end of the ranges outlined above if its net Total Debt to Adjusted EBITDA ratio is above 4.00:1.00.
+Additionally, in the event that the Corporation's net Total Debt to Adjusted EBITDA ratio is above 5.00:1.00, certain restrictions apply including the following: (a) acquisitions are subject to majority lender consent; (b) distributions are restricted other than those relating to the Corporation's share unit plans; and (c) no increase in the rate of dividends are permitted.